w3f/Grants-Program/data_platform_with_deep_indexed_data_and_staking_reports.md

 ### Team's experience

-We believe that proposed product can brought not only new user experience for validators and NO managers but provide truly decentralization with the performance improvement.
+We believe that proposed product can bring not only a new user experience for validators and NO managers but also provide true decentralization with the performance improvement.
 P2P.org has long-term experience in more then 25 blockchains since 2018.
 We can bring the high level expertise to help new participants perform better by providing recommendations on-top of the core solution.

 Our data chapter is successfully implementing data-driven culture in [P2P.org](http://P2P.org) during 2 years.